hanbin-zhang/ADL_coursework/README.md

 - Make sure to install the required Python packages before running the script.

 For any additional help or inquiries, please refer to the script's author or documentation.

+## Shell Script
+A shell script train.sh included for running with sbatch